Gong Jun: 2021–present: Breakthrough

+On December 7, 2023 Gong attended the booting ceremony and began filming the legal drama Hold a Court Now (我们与法庭的距离) as a judge Shen Xie Zhi.

 Endorsements and ambassadorships

 Endorsements

 In 2019, Gong was named as brand ambassador for men's care products Mentholatum.
 He was chosen as brand ambassador for skincare Little Touch, spokesperson for clinical skincare DR. WU, and officer for Youku in 2020.

 With the success of the series Word of Honor, Gong commercial resources have been soaring.
-Partnered with 31 brands, his endorsements covered multiple categories such as sunscreen protection L'Oréal Paris, health supplements products Centrum, car brand Roewe, fast food KFC, beauty cosmetics 3CE Stylenanda, fruity instant coffee Nescafé, smartphone Honor, and sportswear 361 Degrees.
-He also the face of luxury brands such as Louis Vuitton and Tiffany & Co.
+Partnered with 31 brands, his endorsements covered multiple categories such as sunscreen protection L'Oréal Paris, health supplements products Centrum, car brand Roewe, fast food KFC, dairy company Mengniu Dairy's ice product brand Green Mood ice-cream, beauty cosmetics 3CE Stylenanda, fruity instant coffee Nescafé, smartphone Honor, and sportswear 361 Degrees.
+He is also the face of luxury brands such as Louis Vuitton and Tiffany & Co.

-In April 2021, Gong was announced as spokesperson for Vita lemon flavoured drink, but in July ceased his commercial cooperation with Vitasoy after an employee circulated a memo online offering condolences to the family of a worker who stabbed a Hong Kong policeman, then committed suicide.
+In April 2021, Gong was announced as spokesperson for Vita lemon flavored drink, but in July Gong ceased his commercial cooperation with Vitasoy after an employee circulated a memo online offering condolences to the family of a worker who stabbed a Hong Kong policeman, then committed suicide.
+In the same month, Gong was announced as the global spokesperson for the Roewe, an automobile brand.
+This announcement came alongside the release of the Roewe RX5 PLUS Limited Edition, with Gong's image prominently featured in the campaign.

-On his birthday, November 29, Gong Jun was promoted to brand spokesperson for YA-MAN and was awarded the brand ambassador title by Tiffany.
-On December 1, Honor launched the Honor 60 series in China and announced Gong Jun as the Honor 60 Series Global Spokesperson.
+On his birthday, November 29, Gong was promoted to brand spokesperson for Ya-Man and was awarded the brand ambassador title by Tiffany.
+On December 1, Honor launched the Honor 60 series in China and announced Gong as the Honor 60 series global spokesperson.